ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_general_windows.rst

 Unlike Python module development which can be run on the host that runs Ansible, Windows modules need to be written and tested for Windows hosts.
-While there are isos of evaluation editions that can be downloaded from Microsoft, these images are usually not ready to be used by Ansible out of the box.
-The easiest way to set up a Windows host is to use Vagrant and set up a virtual machine.
-Vagrant is used to download existing OS images called boxes and deploy that to a hypervisor like VirtualBox.
+While evaluation editions of Windows can be downloaded from Microsoft, these images are usually not ready to be used by Ansible out of the box.
+The easiest way to set up a Windows host is to set up a virtual machine using Vagrant.
+Vagrant can be used to download existing OS images called *boxes* that are then deployed to a hypervisor like VirtualBox.
 These boxes can either be created and stored offline or they can be downloaded from a central repository called Vagrant Cloud.